-CoA reference Details of sub plan prepared CoA 7.3 (a) requires a management plan noise Appendix E to this CEMP provides a Noise and Air Quality Management Sub Plan CoA 7.2 (c) (i) requires measures to monitor ar manage dust emissions Measures to monitor and manage dust emissions have been prepared in consultation with the EPA.
-CoA 7.3 (c) requires a l and fauna management CoA 7.2 (c) (ii) requires landscape plan a The Flora and Fauna Management Sub Plan includes a Landscape Plan developed in consultation with Wollongong City council.
+CoA reference Details of sub plan prepared CoA 7.3 (a) requires a noise management plan Appendix E to this CEMP provides a Noise and Air Quality Management Sub Plan The noise management measures are designed to comply with the Interim CoA 7.2 (c) (i) requires measures to monitor and Construction Noise Guideline (Department of Environment and Climate Change, 2009). manage dust emissions Measures to monitor and manage dust emissions have been prepared in consultation with the EPA.
+CoA 7.3 (c) requires a Flora and fauna management plan Appendix G to this CEMP provides the Flora and Fauna Management Sub Plan.
+CoA 7.2 (c) (ii) requires a landscape plan The Flora and Fauna Management Sub Plan includes a Landscape Plan developed in consultation with Wollongong City council.
 The Flora and Fauna Management Sub Plan includes measures to manage flora and fauna impacts during construction developed in consultation with the BCS.
 CoA 7.3 (b) requires a Traffic Appendix F to this CEMP provides the Traffic Management Sub Plan.
 Management Plan Construction traffic predictions made in the EA and other approvals documentation are used to generate traffic forecasts to design appropriate traffic management approaches.
 The Traffic Management Sub Plan includes an outline of the process for obtaining road occupancy licences or similar third-party approvals.
 Traffic Management Sub Plan includes measures to manage traffic and transport potential impacts that have been prepared in consultation with NSW Police, Transport for NSW and Wollongong City Council.
-CoA 7.3 (d) requires a Water management pla CoA 7.2 (c) (iii) requires measures for managing reducing potential flood and measures prepared in consultation with EPA, DPIE Water and Wollongong The Soil and Water Management Sub Plan includes provisions for water quality management, erosion and sediment controls, flooding constraints management, soil treatments, contaminated land management approaches and soil-based hazardous materials management measures.
+CoA 7.3 (d) requires a Soil and Water management plan Appendix H to this CEMP provides the Soil and Water Management Sub Plan.
+CoA 7.2 (c) (iii) requires measures for managing and reducing potential flooding The Soil and Water Management Sub Plan includes management measures prepared in consultation with EPA, DPIE Water and Wollongong City Council.
+The Soil and Water Management Sub Plan includes provisions for water quality management, erosion and sediment controls, flooding constraints management, soil treatments, contaminated land management approaches and soil-based hazardous materials management measures.
 The Soil and Water Management Sub Plan includes soil loss calculations and a progressive erosion and sediment control plans for worksites.
-CoA 7.3 (e) requires an Aboriginal cultural herit management plan The Aboriginal Cultural Heritage Management Sub Plan includes provisions for the management of recorded sites or identified Aboriginal objects within the project area, an outline for an Aboriginal Cultural Education Program for the induction of personnel and contractors involved in the construction of the project, and an unexpected finds procedure.
-The Aboriginal Cultural Heritage Management Sub Plan has been prepared in consultation with Heritage NSW and Registered Aboriginal Parties.
-CoA 3.58 - 3.61 include · · · · · · · · · · · · · · · · · · · requirements for projec management t waste The sub plan includes provisions for the management of waste likely to be created by the project, including outlining the waste management approaches towards minimisation, categorisation, disposal or reuse and reporting.
+CoA 7.3 (e) requires an Aboriginal cultural heritage Appendix I to this CEMP provides the Aboriginal Cultural Heritage Management Sub Plan management plan ■ The Aboriginal Cultural Heritage Management Sub Plan includes provisions for the management of recorded sites or identified Aboriginal objects within the project area, an outline for an Aboriginal Cultural Education Program for the induction of personnel and contractors involved in the construction of the project, and an unexpected finds procedure. ■ The Aboriginal Cultural Heritage Management Sub Plan has been prepared in consultation with Heritage NSW and Registered Aboriginal Parties.
+CoA 3.58 - 3.61 include Appendix J to this CEMP provides a Waste Management Sub Plan requirements for project waste management The sub plan includes provisions for the management of waste likely to be created by the project, including outlining the waste management approaches towards minimisation, categorisation, disposal or reuse and reporting.